A summary of the Bank’s market operations

 The Bank’s balance sheet is used to implement the Monetary Policy Committee’s (MPC) decisions in order to meet the inflation target.
 Once the MPC makes a decision, the Bank’s Markets Directorate implements that policy.
 This section explains how we do that.

-The main way in which monetary policy is implemented is by paying interest, of Bank Rate, on deposits placed with us overnight by eligible firms in reserves accounts.
+The main way in which monetary policy is implemented is by applying interest, at Bank Rate, to deposits placed with us overnight by eligible firms in reserves accounts.

 In turn, the level of Bank Rate is the key reference rate for all other sterling interest rates.
 Bank Rate (and expectations about the future level of Bank Rate) influences the interest rates that financial institutions pay to borrow from one another in wholesale money markets.
 And this in turn affects the rates paid more widely on commercial bank loans to, and deposits from, households and businesses.